What an “Interest Rate Hike” Means for New Home Construction Buyers

 An “interest hike” sounds alarming, but in reality, it just showcases a healthy economy.
-Of course, the record-low interest rates we’ve been experiencing the last year or so have made home-buying more attractive and resulted in a massive new-home surge.
+Of course, the record-low interest rates we’ve experienced in years past have made home-buying more attractive and resulted in a massive new-home surge.
 But, just like any other variable in the market, nothing lasts forever.

-So, what does this mean for new home construction buyers?
+So, what does this actually mean for new home construction buyers?

 1. Historically, Rates Are Still Low

 Take a look at the chart below; interest rates have been steadily declining for over a few decades.
-And, even though MSNBC projects a 0.5% increase in March, historically, rates will still be low.
+Even with the current interest rates being at an average of 6.8%, rates will still be historically low.
 All in all, if you’re in the market for a new home, you’re still going to get a great deal.

 2. Increased Borrowing Costs